raychillcs/ShmupRemix/Process/README.md

 **Puzzles/Challenges:**
 * Each player has a different role or projectile that corresponds to specific area(s) and is only able to heal/repair those areas or damage certain enemies (color matching)
 * Hit box sizes on large ally are relatively small, like doing surgery (precision)

+## 10.21.19: Iteration 1 and Playtesting
+These are the features that I got done for my first iteration of my shmup:
+* Created second hero
+* Created second type of projectile: healing
+* New locations for hero controls (to accommodate second set of movement controls, healing vs. damage controls)
+* Hero 1: Movement is AWSD, damage is left command, healing is left alt
+* Hero 2: Movement is JIKL, damage is right command, healing is right alt
+* Decided both players should play both roles (damage and healer)
+* Created ally
+* Ally loses health from enemies
+* Decided damage projectiles should also hurt ally (to encourage player to focus on aim)
+* Ally gains health from healing projectiles
+* Higher spawn rate of enemies
+* Game over happens when either of heroes dies, or if ally runs out of health

+During my playtesting, I took note that I should:
+* Have a scrolling background to show movement
+* Make a different (larger) model for the ally for visual difference
+* Make a visual to represent the ally's health (health bar, etc.)
+* Make the ally move
+* Have the heroes be different colors/shapes
+* Make the enemies have different movement and models
+* Add sound to shooting/death
+* Add start screen or game over screen
+* Maybe only have the game end when both heroes die or ally dies
+* Balance health/damage more